nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221021081636/README.md

-# template card to run command in snippet
+# template example card to run command output in snippet

 - template card to run command in snippet